 From the diverse flavors to the numerous kinds of cookies to pick from, the options of what you can procure are infinite.

-If you love baking, you are aware that guaranteeing your cookies turn out the way you desire them to is easier said than done.
+If you love baking, you are aware that guaranteeing your banana cookies turn out the way you desire them to is easier said than done.

 Baking entails many precise measurements.
 If you don’t add the correct amount of ingredients unerringly into the cookies, they won’t turn out the way you aspire, which is something that you don’t want to occur.